 Even Batman, the most solitary of the superheroes had a Robin….
 So why not make your Character a Sidekick or partner to perform with?

 The crowning jewel of all mascot accessories, this route has become increasingly popular across the globe.
 The trend for a second mascot to join the team has been more apparent, especially in the world of sports, with many of the UK’s top football teams now having a male and female mascot to entertain the crowds.

 A double act opens up endless possibilities when it comes to audience interaction.
 A duo can cause double the mischief, ham it up with slapstick and get round a meet and greet much faster than a single character on their own.

 It also opens up scope for additional marketing, creating stories around your Characters and using them as a means to portray a message to the masses through an acted sequence or short animation on a website for example.

-So now you have our top 5 list of Character accessories it should have given you some food for thought and will certainly open up a world of possibilities for you and your brand.
+So now you have our top 5 list of mascot accessories it should have given you some food for thought and will certainly open up a world of possibilities for you and your brand.

 Be it hats, clothes, promotional items, heads or full characters, think about ways to get more out of your Mascot, increasing shelf life and keeping it current for many years to come.

 If all of this has caused you a conundrum and you don’t know if it’s right for your particular Character, then give us a call and we’ll be more than happy to help.
 Our team can advise and offer you an experienced and honest opinion.

 After all, we have been making Mascots for over 30 years…

 Head on over to our Costumes page to get some ideas of how you can accessorise your Costumed Character.